StarTalk Radio - Einstein’s Genius with Ron Howard

 Because we're not doing your job.

-And we're trying to make it as clear and be as accurate as we can in terms of the science.
+We are telling the story of a life and we're trying to make it as clear and be as accurate

-But this is not the deep understanding.
+as we can in terms of the science, but this is not the deep understanding.

 This is more holistic, and it's more humanistic.

-And he has so many twists and turns in his life impacted by his own behavior.
+And he has so many twists and turns in his life, impacted by his own behavior.

-It turns out he was kind of a bohemian dude in a way, you know, and a thinker.
+in a way, you know, and a thinker.

-He had a lot of relationships.
+He had a lot of relationships,

-And working at a patent office.
+and working at a patent office,

-Because he was a bit of an outsider.
+because he was a bit of an outsider.

 You know, his Judaism and religion worked against him.